mrjrask/desk_display_hyperpixel4/README.md

 pip install -r requirements.txt
 ```

+> **Tip:** Run `pip install -r requirements.txt` from the project root.
+Pip 25.3
+> resolves editable paths against your current working directory, so installing
+> from elsewhere will fail to find the vendored `./vendor/bme68x` dependency.

 The `venv` directory is ignored by Git.
 Re-run `source venv/bin/activate` whenever you start a new shell session to ensure the project uses the isolated Python environment.

 ### Raspberry Pi OS Bookworm quickstart (Pi 4 & Pi 5)